Nelly-Whitney/LITA_Class_Project3/README.md

 #### Project Title: Analysis Of HR Data
 #### Project Overview
-This report analyzes employee attritin rates within the company to identify trends, factors contributing to employee turnover, and actionable recommendations to improve retention.
+This report analyzes employee attrition rates within the company to identify trends, factors contributing to employee turnover, and actionable recommendations to improve retention.
 The analysis focuses on key demographics, performance metrics and employee satisfaction indicators.

 #### Goals
 ### Goal of Analysis of HR Data Dataset